icopy-site/awesome/docs/awesome/Awesome-CoreML-Models.md

 # Contributing and License
 * [See the guide](https://github.com/likedan/Awesome-CoreML-Models/blob/master/.github/CONTRIBUTING.md)
 * Distributed under the MIT license.
 See LICENSE for more information.ob/master/.github/CONTRIBUTING.md)
 * Distributed under the MIT license.
+See LICENSE for more information.ob/master/.github/CONTRIBUTING.md)
+* Distributed under the MIT license.
 See LICENSE for more information.